iamslash/TIL/git/gitbranchstrategy.md

 But This is very important.
 When you merge `feature/Foo` to `develop` You have to squash them.
 Then You can revert it easily and make the history simple.

-If you need to pull another feature you need to do this.
+If you need to pull another feature you need to do following.

 ```bash
 ## pull origin/feature/Foo